altocodenl/tagaway/readme.md

 - Logo: svg logo in app (upper left) is ac:pic but in title and all communication is ac;pic.

-- Invite
+- Review
-   - Fix admin 'double click' for sending invites.
+   - Invite: Fix admin 'double click' for sending invites.
 We risk sending 2 invites (happened).

-- Welcome email
-   - Remove format to 'Welcome to ac;pic!' email.
+   - Welcome email: remove format to 'Welcome to ac;pic!' email.
+   - [BUG] On single image or video download, images don't have the corresponding file extension.
+Device reads as 'textEdit' file.
+For multiple file download, the .zip contains the correct files extensions.
+Bug only affects individual file downloads.
    - Sign Up
       - **Tom: Note** As of now, only one snackbar is triggered in Sign Up: "There was an error creating your account."
 Below is what snackbar should be triggered for each case:
          - Enter email address in username holder.
 Red snackbar of "Your username cannot be an email" on clicking "create account".
          - If user selects a username that is already in use.
 Red snackbar of "That username is already in use".
          - When entering a username of 2 or less characters.
 Red snackbar of "Please enter a username with 3 or more characters" on clicking "create account".
          - When entering a username with invalida characters (such as '@').
 Red snackbar of "Please enter a username without special characters like ! @ # $ % ^ & * " on clicking "create account". **Tom: not sure about the message on snackbar**
          - When entering a password of 5 characters or less.
 Red snackbar of "Please enter a password with six or more characters" on clicking "create account".
          - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
          - When account is created.
 Green snackbar "Your account has been created."

-- Log in
-   - Message in Firefox 77.0.1 (64 bit) from PicDev console: Cookie “ac-v1” will be soon rejected because it has the “sameSite” attribute set to “none” or an invalid value, without the “secure” attribute.
-To know more about the “sameSite“ attribute, read https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie/SameSite

 - Upload
    - Suggest new tag on autocomplete upload

+- Geotagging
+   - when enabling, refresh every n seconds until tags stabilize

 - Pics
-   - [BUG] On single image or video download, images don't have the corresponding file extension.
-Device reads as 'textEdit' file.
-For multiple file download, the .zip contains the correct files extensions.
-Bug only affects individual file downloads.

    - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?
    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.
    - When clicking on no man's land, unselect.

-- Geotagging
-   - when enabling, refresh every n seconds until tags stabilize

 - Basic account view
    - Enable/disable geotag